couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 ```

 The URIs in the servers list are used by the client to obtain information about
 the cluster configuration.
-If you're running on your local dev machine, include
-only a single URI using 127.0.0.1 as the address.
+If you're running on your local development machine, include only a single URI and use 127.0.0.1 as the address.

-The default Couchbase Server installation creates a bucket named "default"
+The `bucket` and `bucketPassword` attributes are optional because the default Couchbase Server installation creates a bucket named `default` that does not use a password.
+If you create an authenticated bucket, you must specify those values in place of the default settings shown in the example.
-without a password, therefore the bucket and bucketPassword attributes are
-optional.
-If you created an authenticated bucket, you should specify those
-values in place of the default settings above.

-The TCP/IP port allocation on Windows by default includes a restricted number of
+By default, the TCP/IP port allocation on Windows includes a restricted number of
 ports available for client communication.
 For more information on this issue,
-including information on how to adjust the configuration and increase the
+including information about how to adjust the configuration and increase the
 available ports, see <a href=http://msdn.microsoft.com/en-us/library/aa560610(v=bts.20).aspx> MSDN: Avoiding TCP/IP Port Exhaustion</a>.

-<a id="clientinstantiation"></a>

-### Instantiating the Client
+## Instantiating the Client

-Add the following using statements to Program.cs:
+To instantiate the client, add the following using statements to the **Program.cs** file:

 ```